lourenco-pedro/Board/README.md

 ## 🧩 Dependencies

-This project requires the following Unity packages:
+This project uses the following Unity packages:

 - [DOTween](https://dotween.demigiant.com/) – For handling animations and transitions.
 - [Unity Service System](https://github.com/lourenco-pedro/UnityServiceSystem) – A lightweight service-based system to manage shared logic and services across the application.